rzj0009/The-Ladies-Step-5/README.md

-## The Ladies Group Project Step 5
+## The Ladies Group Project Step 5 (Or What The Hell Did We Do To Deserve This?)
-####Comparsion of time points 12 and 18 in each replicate population and Comparison of Mean Allele Frequencies over all time points in each replicate population
+#### For this portion of our group project, we wanted to make a comparsion between the yeast populations at time points 12 and 18 in each replicate.
+We were specifically interested in comparing the Mean Allele Frequencies over all time points in each replicate population, using both our dataset and other datasets provided for us by other groups.

 ###Goals